rbonestell/MagStripe.js/README.md

 5. [Submit a pull request!](https://github.com/rbonestell/Swiper.js/pull/new/master)

-*Important Note: Your mag stripe reader device must be configured for keyboard emulation, and to terminate data with a return character.*
+*Important Note: Your mag stripe reader device must be configured for keyboard emulation, and to terminate data with a carriage return.*